glitchjsy/data-frontend/docs/changelog/index.md

 * Improve dark theme on chart buttons
 * Make glitch.je text in footer actually clickable

-### Wednesday 4th December
-* Added fixed colours for the [Parking Spaces Over Time](http://localhost:3000/charts/transport/parking-over-time) chart (previously it would generate random colours on every request)
+### Thursday 14th November
+* Changelog has been created!
+* Added GitHub Actions workflow to automatically deploy the site